excid3/beginnerbounties.com/README.md

         $ ./bin/dev

-run `bin/rails test:all` to run the tests.
+Run `bin/rails test:all` to run the tests.
 You can also run `rails c` for an interactive prompt that will allow you to experiment.